leaot/leaot.github.io/_posts/2023-04-18-barenblatt.md

 Some information about the form of the filtration law relating the filtration rate and the pressure gradient can be obtained based on the most general ideas.
 A porous medium is described by geometric parameters—characteristic size d and some dimensionless quantities: porosity m, distribution curve parameters, etc. The filtration law must follow from the equations of fluid motion in the pore space, so the system of defining quantities also includes those characteristics of the fluid that are included in these equations: density p and viscosity mu.
-Thus, we are looking for the form of dependence of the pressure gradient grad p on the filtration velocity vector u, the geometric characteristics of the porous medium m, d, etc.
+Thus, we are looking for the form of dependence of the pressure gradient grad p on the filtration velocity vector u, the geometric characteristics of the porous medium $m$, $d$, etc.

 and liquid characteristics r and c.
 Among the quantities on which grad p depends, only the filtration rate is a vector.
 Due to the isotropy of the medium, the vector grad p must be directed along the same straight line as the vector u.
 Indeed, let the vector grad p form an angle distinct from zero with the direction of the vector.
 If the chosen arbitrary coordinate system is rotated around a vector and through a certain angle, then neither this vector nor any other of the defining parameters will change.
 Consequently, the vector grad p, which depends only on these parameters, should not change either.
 But if grad p makes a non-zero angle with the direction of the vector and, then when rotating its direction relative to the coordinate axes, it must necessarily change.